alicemalzac/TwitterClone/README.md

-# Treinamento
+#Twitter Clone

-## Sobre o projeto
+## About the project

-Desenvolvi esse projeto, como estagiária de BackEnd, na Universidade de Fortaleza, como forma de estudo e buscando fixar conhecimentos novos adquiridos.
+I developed this project, as a BackEnd intern, at the University of Fortaleza, as a way of studying and looking for new acquired fundamentals.

-## Linguagem
+## Language

-Foi desenvolvido em Ruby on Rais.
+It was developed in Ruby on Rais.